kenatiod/MUT/Understanding Machine Understanding.md

 That said, these forays into machine humor are still narrow and lack the depth, spontaneity and cultural grounding that allows humans to seamlessly create, understand and riff off humor across contexts.
 True mastery of humor likely requires capabilities like common sense reasoning, open-ended analogy-making and an experiential understanding of human psychology that remain elusive for current AI architectures.

-With this context, the Multifaceted Understanding Test (MUT) will incorporate a range of evaluations aimed at probing an AI system's skills related to humor, while acknowledging the limitations:
+With this context, the Multifaceted Understanding Test Tool (MUTT) will incorporate a range of evaluations aimed at probing an AI system's skills related to humor, while acknowledging the limitations:

 1. Humor Detection and Explanation
     Present the AI with jokes, humorous statements and comedic scenarios across different styles (e.g. puns, slapstick, satire).
 Evaluate whether it can detect the intended humor, and articulate what incongruities or violations of expectations are being leveraged.